 Julia’s School Visits

-Julia works mainly with children aged between 8 and 12 (key stage 2).
-However, she has also done workshops with year 2 and is happy to create new material for sessions with younger children according to the needs of the school, given enough notice.
+Julia works mainly with children aged between 8 and 12 (Key Stage 2).
+However, she has also done workshops with Year 2 and Years 7, 8 and 9, as well as with children with a wide range of special needs.
+She is always happy to create new material for sessions according to the needs of the school, given enough notice.

-A typical day starts with a general introduction to story-telling for the whole school (or all of either key stage 1 or 2, depending on practicalities from the school’s point of view), including a Q &A session on being an author.
+A typical day starts with an assembly-style introduction to the series for KS2, including a Q &A session on being an author if time allows.
 There is no limit to the number of children for this session.

 The Leopard in the Golden Cage